jmreidy/grunt-browserify/README.md

 >other words, there's no global namespace.

-(A note to AMD fans that the benefits above are not unique to the CJS style of writing JavaScript modules, but the ease-of-interoperality with Node.JS code is a plus of CJS.)
+(A note to AMD fans that the benefits above are not unique to the CJS style of writing JavaScript modules, but the ease-of-interoperability with Node.JS code is a plus of CJS.)

 As you begin to write your client-side code in small, reusable modules, you